Nodoka4318/AnyFileToVideoConverter/README.md

 aftvc.exe decode path/to/inputfile path/to/outputfile
 ```
 If you set "true" as the fourth argument, you can see my stupid logs.

+## Disclaimer
+The author assumes no responsibility for any problems with this software.

 ## TODO
 - [ ] Customization of the amount of data in the QR code